mlraglin/personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a fourth-year student and [Eminence Fellow](https://honors-scholars.osu.edu/honors/eminence) at The Ohio State University majoring in data analytics with a data visualization specialization and minoring in sociology.
-I will be graduating this May and am looking for a full-time position working as a data analyst.
+Recent graduate and [Eminence Fellow](https://honors-scholars.osu.edu/honors/eminence) of [The Ohio State University](https://www.osu.edu/) with a B.S. in Data Analytics, minoring in sociology with a specialization in data visualization.
+Looking for employment to begin my career as a professional data analyst, scientist, strategist, and designer.
+Passionate about centering data-driven decision making around users, customers, and people.
 \
-\
 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}} here.
 \
-\
-I'm a member of the [Big Data Analytics Association](https://bdaaosu.org/) and [Cultivate Columbus](https://cultivatecolumbus.org/), as well as a research assistant in the [Department of Sociology](https://sociology.osu.edu/) and a student member of the [Translational Data Analytics Institute (TDAI).](https://tdai.osu.edu/)